10yard/dkafe/readme.md

 ### Raspberry Pi 4/400

-1. Download the latest image .gz and burn to an SD card (mimimum 4GB size)
+1. Download the latest SD card image and burn to an SD card (minimum 4GB size).
 2. Copy dkong.zip to the /boot partition of the SD card.
 3. Boot your Raspberry Pi with the SD card inserted.
-4. The DKAFE install script will ask the following questions.
+4. The DKAFE install script will ask some questions.
 ```
 	 Rotate the display?
 	 Launch DKAFE on boot?
 (Recommend Y)